Screenshot of Impaler

 Why C and not C++?

-C structs became my favorite language feature:
+C structs quickly became my favorite feature

 • deep cloning of data with simple assignment a = b;

-• deep equality checks bool are_equal = memcmp(&a, &b, sizeof(some_struct_t));
+• deep equality checks bool are_equal = memcmp(&a, &b, sizeof(Entity));

-• immutable data with const const some_struct_t foo = {};
+• immutable data with const const Entity foo = {};

-• designated initializers some_struct_t a = { .foo = true, .bar = 123 };
+• designated initializers Entity a = { .foo = true, .bar = 123 };

-• simple preallocation of game state static game_obj_t object_pool[MAX_GAME_OBJS] = {};
+• static preallocation of state static Entity entity_pool[MAX_ENTITIES] = {};

-• cloning and equality checks assume structs contain only primitive types (not pointers)
+• cloning and equality checks assume structs contain only primitive types

 What I Learned

 C is time-consuming to write compared to other languages - there is no doubt about that.
-The basics like string & array manipulation can’t always be done with elegant one-liners.
+The basics like string & array manipulation can’t be done with elegant one-liners.
 However, some of the lost time is rewarded to you in other ways.
 C is a typed language with good static analysis, making refactoring predictable and low-risk.
 There are limited ways to approach problems, but this consistency is a feature.
 It is a slow and steady process; with the right code foundation, a developer can be productive in C.

-The good:
+The good

 • fantastic open source C libraries are available